 - Never store explosives or flammables in the evidence room under any circumstances.
 Again, if that means storing off-site, so be it.

-- Photograph explosives & flammables and contact Fire Marshall to hold or dispose the items.
+- Photograph explosives & flammables and contact Fire Marshall to hold or dispose of the items.

 Handling sharp items/instruments

-- Photograph sharp instruments/items and upload their photos with detailed description to the digital evidence management system.
+- Photograph sharp instruments/items and upload their photos with detailed descriptions to the digital evidence management system.
 Record the overall length of the knife as well as the blade length.

 - Secure all sharp items like broken glass and razors inside a cardboard or Styrofoam before packaging.

 - Special boxes might be available to package knives with open blades.
 Use these boxed when available.
 Tape might be used to secure the blade or knife as well, as long as it doesn’t contaminate any blood or DNA evidence.